Winslow–Lindbergh Regional Airport: Facilities

-In the year ending April 18, 2009 the airport had 19,250 aircraft operations, an average of 52 per day: 99% general aviation and 1% military.
-11 aircraft were then based at this airport: 64% single-engine, 27% multi-engine and 9% helicopter.
+In the year ending December 31, 2020, the airport had 24,210 aircraft operations, an average of 66 per day: 98% general aviation and 2% military.
+Seven aircraft were then based at this airport: 5 single-engine, 1 multi-engine and 1 jet.

 Winslow Airport is served by Wiseman Aviation as a FBO, and is regularly visited by Cooper Aerial, an aerial photography firm.